ayman-rahmon/AymanDocs/Android/android-architecture-components.md

-# android architecture components

-## Android Architeture components :
+# Android Architeture components :

 1. Room: new SQLite object Relational mapping library.
 2. LiveDate: to observe changes in the database.
 3. ViewModel: to chache data (during configuration changes).